Connect to Kibana

 #SLS_ACCESS_KEY_SECRET2=xxx

 #SLS_PROJECT_ALIAS2=etl-dev2 # Optional.
-If the name of the SLS_PROJECT is too long, you can set an alias.
+If the SLS_PROJECT name is too long, you can set an alias.

 #KIBANA_SPACE2=default # Optional.
-Specify the space in which you want to create the index pattern.
+Specifies the space in which to create the index pattern.
 If the space does not exist, it is automatically created.

 Parameter